Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Existing THz MIMO Arrays

-In addition to the electronic and photonic processes, new materials provide another way to achieve high-performance THz antennas \cite{gra3, gra30, lc2}.
-Graphene, i.e., as a two-dimensional form of graphite, has attracted the attention of the scientific community due to its unique electronic and optical properties.
-Compared with traditional electronic materials, graphene is highly tunable, so it can be used to implement devices that support dynamic beamforming \cite{gra4, gra4-1}.
-Fig. \ref{mimoarray} (d) shows the working principle and design of the THz front end in \cite{gra4}.
-Graphene antennas at THz band with reconfigurable radiation patterns have been developed in \cite{gra5, gra6, gra7}.
+Graphene antennas at the THz band with reconfigurable radiation patterns have been developed in \cite{gra5, gra6, gra7}.
 In addition to individual graphene antennas, small-scale graphene antenna arrays have been tried in \cite{gra8, gra9, gra10}, but the beam scanning range has not been piratically tested.
 Furthermore, \cite{gramimo1} proposed a reconfigurable MIMO antenna system for THz communications. \cite{gramimo2} envisages the use of graphene to implement UM-MIMO plasmonic nano-antenna arrays, which can implement a $1024 \times 1024$ UM-MIMO system at 1THz with arrays that occupy just $1$ mm$^2$.
 Liquid crystal and graphene also show application potential in reconfigurable reflectarrays \cite{reflc1, reflc2, refgr3, refgr2}.
-An example is given in \cite{reflc1}, which gives the theoretical analysis of the LC reflect array at $0.67$ THz.
+An example is given in \cite{reflc1}, which gives the theoretical analysis of the LC reflectarray at $0.67$ THz.
 As shown in Fig. \ref{mimoarray} (e), it consists of a $24$ element linear array, and each element is composed of $50$ rows and $2$ columns of unit cells with metal-insulator metal-resonator structure.
 In \cite{refgr3}, the graphene-based reconfigurable metasurface is designed to achieve beam control at $2$ THz.
 Authors in \cite{refgr2} experimentally demonstrate a $0.98$ THz graphene reflectarray metasurface that can achieve THz beam steering.
 As shown in Fig. \ref{mimoarray} (f), the reflectarray is mounted on a printed circuit board (PCB) and wire-bonded, where the substrate is comprising a reflective conductive ground plane and a dielectric spacer.
 It is worth pointing out that, so far, most new materials-based THz antenna arrays are still in the stage of theoretical design and analysis.
 The establishment of a complete array architecture for true THz frequencies with dynamic beamforming is not fulfilled.
 To sum up, Table \ref{ftta} shows the reported THz antenna arrays with dynamic beam scanning capability.